 Yellow-eared Toucanets eat fleshy fruits and occasionally animals such as lizards, insects and spiders.
 They forage individually, in pairs or in small groups.
 Like other toucans, they nest in tree cavities excavated by woodpeckers or by natural causes.
 Both parents care for the young birds, usually 2 to 4 offspring, during the entire rearing process from incubation to independence.
 While not much is known, they may make post-breeding season movements into the lowlands.
 Yellow-eared Toucanets are known to live up to 20 years in the wild.

 This attractive toucanet ranges from south Honduras to northwestern Ecuador.
-In Panama, it is found in the foothills from 450 to 1050 meters in elevation and is often high on our guests’ “wish lists”.
+In Panama, it is found in the foothills from 450 to 1050 meters in elevation and, given its restricted range and retiring habits, is often high on our guests’ “wish lists.”
 It is best seen during a day trip to Altos del Maria (near the Canopy Lodge) or Cerro Azul (near the Canopy Tower).